 ENTRY IS FREE!

-The Music Arrangers Guild of Australia's ("The Guild") National Youth Music Arranging Competition is open to any music arranger(**) under the age of 30 as at 12th October, 2025.
+The Music Arrangers Guild of Australia's ("The Guild") National Youth Music Arranging Competition is open to any music arranger(**) under the age of 30 as at 30th September 2026.
 Current full Guild members with an Arranger classification will not be able to apply.
 Certificate members are able to apply, but may not have any help from mentors.

 The 1st, 2nd and 3rd place winners will also be considered for complimentary three year Guild Certificate of Merit Membership to help them work towards Full membership.